alfin3/graph-algorithms/README.md

 # data-structures-algorithms-c

-Implementations of generic data structures and graph algorithms in straight C, providing i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) measurements of performance bottlenecks for concurrency-based augmentation.
+A set of generic data structures and algorithms were implemented from first principles in straight C, providing i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, ii) measurements of performance bottlenecks for concurrency-based augmentation, and iii) parameters for optimizing the parallelism and concurrency-associated overhead across input ranges and hardware settings (work in progress).

 In each directory with a Makefile, run: